 The term "account" is used often in this tutorial.
 Thus, we need to understand what it is before we proceed.
 In accounting, an account is a descriptive storage unit used to collect and store information of similar nature.

 For example, "Cash".

 Cash is an account that stores all transactions that involve cash receipts and cash payments.
-All cash receipts are recorded as increase in "Cash" and all payments are recorded as deductions to the same account.
+All cash receipts are recorded as increases in "Cash" and all payments are recorded as deductions in the same account.

 Another example, "Building".
 Suppose a company acquires a building and pays in cash.
 That transaction would be recorded in the "Building" account for the acquisition of the building and a reduction in the "Cash" account for the payment made.

 Now, let's take a look at the accounting elements.